What Should You Expect from a Search Engine?

 There’s a better approach for businesses to take when it comes to SEO and rankings.

 Don’t cater to search engines.
 Cater to users.
 Don’t settle for search engine optimization.
 Think bigger — user experience optimization.
-Digital marketing is SEO, PPC, content development, social media marketing, website design and conversion optimization.
+Internet marketing is SEO, PPC, content development, social media marketing, website design and conversion optimization.
 Businesses are born to serve customers.
-Get back to your roots with your Digital marketing.
+Get back to your roots with your Internet marketing.